AndrewLSyd/COMP9417_major_project-1/Code/readme.txt

 For convenience of use, 00_main.py will be in charge of running all other scripts.
 I.e., running the 00_main.py will preprocess the data, extract thee features, train the models and save the results automatically.

-Before running 00_main.py, make sure you modify the rscript_location and file_location to where your Rscript program is located and where your scripts are located.
+Before running 00_main.py, make sure you modify the rscript_location and file_location to where your Rscript program is located and where your scripts are located respectively.

 For example,
 rscript_location = "C:/Program Files/R/R-3.6.1/bin/Rscript.exe"